tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

     interface specification.
 We note that [FFAPI]_ is a logical specification only, and its implementation (e.g., translation to some specific programming language) is left to the vendors.
+ #.
+The model is to be used to simulate the transmission of IP packets
+    by the upper layers.
+With this respect, it shall be considered that in LTE the Scheduling and Radio Resource Management do not work with IP packets directly, but rather with RLC PDUs, which are obtained by segmentation and concatenation of IP packets done by the RLC entities.
+Hence, these functionalities of the RLC layer should be modeled accurately.